String.prototype.replace()

 Introduction to the JavaScript String replace() method

-The following shows the syntax of the replace() method:
+Here’s the syntax of the replace() method:

 let newStr = str.replace(substr, newSubstr);Code language: JavaScript (javascript)

-JavaScript String replace() examples
+JavaScript String replace() method examples

-The following example uses the replace() to replace the JS in the string 'JS will, JS will rock you' wit the new substring JavaScript:
+The following example uses the replace() method to return a new string with the 'JS' replaced by 'JavaScript' in the string "JS will, JS will rock you!":

-let str = 'JS will, JS will rock you!';
+let str = "JS will, JS will rock you!";

-let newStr = str.replace('JS','JavaScript');
+let newStr = str.replace("JS", "JavaScript");

 Output:

-JavaScript will, JS will rock you!Code language: JavaScript (javascript)
+{ newStr: 'JavaScript will, JS will rock you!' }Code language: JavaScript (javascript)

 Using regular expressions